Vladimir-csp/uwsm/README.md

 fi
 ```

-`check may-start` checker subcommand, among other things, **screens for being in
+`uwsm check may-start` checker subcommand, among other things, **screens for
-interactive login shell, which is essential**, since profile sourcing can
+being in interactive login shell, which is essential**, since profile sourcing
-otherwise lead to nasty loops.
+can otherwise lead to nasty loops.

-`select` shows whiptail menu to select default desktop entry from
+`uwsm start select` shows whiptail menu to select default desktop entry from
-`wayland-sessions`.
-At this point one can cancel and continue to the normal
+`wayland-sessions` directories.
+At this point one can cancel and continue with
-login shell.
+the normal login shell.

+`exec` in shell profile causes `uwsm` (via `systemd-cat`) to replace login
+shell, binding it to user's login session.

-`systemd-cat -t uwsm_start […]` runs the command given to it with its stdout
+`systemd-cat -t uwsm_start` part is optional, it executes the command given to
-and stderr connected to the systemd journal, tagged with identifier `uwsm_start`.
+it (`uwsm`) with its stdout and stderr connected to the systemd journal, tagged
+with identifier `uwsm_start`.
+Otherwise it might be hard to see the output.

-`start default` launches the previously selected default compositor.
+`uwsm start default` launches the previously selected default compositor.

-`exec` in shell profile causes `uwsm` (via `systemd-cat`) to replace login shell,
-binding it to user's login session.

 #### From a display manager